Surf, Culture, and Justice

 Sponsors 10 surfers for a month

-The cost of wetsuits, boards, and trauma-informed coaching for a whole cohort.
+The cost of surf gear, boards, and trauma-informed coaching for a whole cohort.

 $2,000+